-In terms of the skin temperature of the glacier at KPC_L location, 2016 stands out.
+In terms of the skin temperature (TSK) of the glacier at KPC_L location, 2016 stands out.
+When daily average TSK is at 0°C, the term TSK{melt} is used in this manuscript.
 The largest number of TSK{melt} days and longest number of consecutive TSK{melt} days were observed in 2016 (64 days, of which 47 were consecutive).
-Similarly, the earliest onset of TSK{melt} in the four-year period was observed at KPC_L in 2016, on June 9.
-At KPC_U, the number of TSK{melt} days and consecutive TSK{melt} days were also above average for 2016, however the onset of surface melt was later than usual (July 1).
-Not only was this a stand-out year at KPC_L from the four-year study period, but also in the observational record from 2009.
-Even the record-breaking melt year of 2012 had fewer TSK{melt} days and consecutive melt days.
+Similarly, the earliest onset of TSK{melt} was observed in 2016: June 9th (the average melt day onset is June 18th at KPC_L).
+At KPC_U, the number of TSK{melt} days and consecutive TSK{melt} days are also above average for 2016.